Ik-kiren/ft_vox/README.md

   * R to activate/deactivate shadowmap
   * T to activate/deactivate CelShading
   * Y to activate/deactivate Polygon Lines
-  * V to unfocus the mouse
+  * V to unfocus/focus the mouse

 # :book: Libraries